ToughStoneX/Self-Supervised-MVS/jdacs/README.md

    - The `datapath` should be changed according to the path of your data.
 For example, `dataPath='/home/xhb/dtu_eval/SampleSet/MVS Data/';`
  - Enter the `matlab_eval/dtu` directory and run the matlab evaluation code, `./run.sh`.
 The results will be presented in a few hours.
 The time consumption is up to the available threads enabled in the Matlab environment.

+## Note

+- The default hyperparameters `--prob_threshold`/`--disp_threshold`/`--num_consistent` may not be the best configuration, which requires further adjustment.
+It may be manually adjust these hyperparameters.
+- The adopted model checkpoint with iteration of 60000 steps in `./eval_dense.sh` can also be alternated with other checkpoints, which may produce better performance.